napari/docs/docs/plugins/getting_started/finding_and_installing_plugins.md

 (find-and-install-plugins)=
-# Finding and installing a napari plugin
+# Finding and installing plugins

 napari plugins are Python packages distributed on the Python Package Index (PyPI), and annotated with the tag [`Framework ::